ooples/pine_script_docs/source/Debugging.rst

 Note the following in the preceding screenshot:

 - The chart's cursor is on the dataset's first bar, where ``bar_index`` is zero.
-That value is reflected in its display next to the indicator's name and in the Data Window. **Moving your cursor on other bars would update the value shown so that it always represents the value of the plot on that bar.** This is a good way to inspect the value of a variable as the script's execution progresses from bar to bar.
+That value is reflected next to the indicator's name and in the Data Window. **Moving your cursor on other bars would update those values so they always represent the value of the plot on that bar.** This is a good way to inspect the value of a variable as the script's execution progresses from bar to bar.
 - The ``title`` argument of our `plot() <https://www.tradingview.com/pine-script-reference/v4/#fun_plot>`__ call, "Bar Index", is used as the value's legend in the Data Window.
 - The precision of the values displayed in the Data Window is dependent on the chart symbol's tick value.
 You can modify it in two ways: